0xarc-io/analytics-sdk/README.md

 </script>
 ```

 That’s it!
-The ARCx SDK will automatically detect wallet connections, referrer data, button clicks, page tracks and transactions that occur on your front-end.
+The 0xArc SDK will automatically detect wallet connections, referrer data, button clicks, page tracks and transactions that occur on your front-end.

-You will now have access to the ARCx SDK instance via `window.arcx` anywhere in the app, in case you want to use any specific functionality described in the [API section below](#api).
+You will now have access to the 0xArc SDK instance via `window.arcx` anywhere in the app, in case you want to use any specific functionality described in the [API section below](#api).

 ## Option 2 (via React Component)